FOREST SERVICE TRAIL WORK OPPORTUNITIES

 Please do not call the Forest Service unless you are not in the Salt Lake Ranger District.
 If you are not doing your trail work in the Salt Lake area, you will need to call the Forest Service office in your area directly.
 If Forest Service work is not available to you other trail work projects (e.g. State or your local City Parks) can be substituted with permission from the Wasatch 100 Race Committee.

-PLEASE DO NOT WAIT UNTIL THE LAST WEEK OR TWO TO DO YOUR TRAIL WORK!
-NO EXTENSIONS WILL BE GIVEN!!!
+PLEASE DO NOT WAIT UNTIL THE LAST WEEK OR TWO TO SCHEDULE AND DO YOUR TRAIL WORK!
+SOMETHING COULD HAPPEN TO CANCEL OR DELAY YOUR WORK DAY AND NO EXTENSIONS WILL BE GIVEN!!!